 Supplemental Security Income (SSI) is a need-based program based on the recipient’s income and assets.
-Unlike SSDI, SSI is not funded by FICA taxes and is instead considered a “means-tested program,” — i.e. benefits have nothing to do with work history.
-In order to satisfy SSI requirements, a recipient must meet the Social Security criteria for disability and possess assets valued at no more than $2,000.
-Additionally, Floridians eligible for SSI are also able to receive Medicaid benefits.
+Unlike SSDI, SSI is not funded by FICA taxes and is instead considered a “means-tested program” — i.e., benefits have nothing to do with work history.
+To satisfy SSI requirements, a recipient must meet the Social Security criteria for disability and possess assets valued at no more than $2,000.
+Floridians eligible for SSI can also receive Medicaid benefits.

 After spending a lifetime working and paying into the system, too many Floridians find themselves neglected and rejected when applying for Social Security Disability benefits.
 At Thompson & Thomas, P.A., we will work tirelessly by your side in obtaining the outcome you deserve.

 Se Habla Español